plone/documentation/docs/classic-ui/layers.md

 -   Mobile browsing code is only active when the site is being browsed on a mobile phone.

 Layers are marker interfaces applied to the {term}`HTTPRequest` object.
-They are usually used in conjunction with {term}`ZCML` directives to dynamically activate various parts of the configuration, such as theme files or add-on product functionality.
+They are usually used in conjunction with Zope Configuration Mark-up Language ({term}`ZCML`) directives to dynamically activate various parts of the configuration, such as theme files or add-on product functionality.

 Layers ensure that only one add-on product can override the specific Plone instance functionality in your site at a time, while still allowing you to have possibly conflicting add-on products in your buildout and ZCML.
 Multiple Plone site instances can share the same ZCML and code files.